 The purpose of focusing on politeness in the realm of satire is to dissect the phenomena that occur behind the movie as a means of criticism (satire), especially films that contain 'mockery' from a pragmatic perspective.
 It is essential to prove that literary works in the form of plays, both in the form of performances and movies, are very complex acts of communication and can be explored from various angles because most of this work can only be understood through performance (Culpeper, Short, & Verdonk, 1998; H.Jucker, 2016).
-There are three aspects of politeness in the movie that can be explored; 1) politeness in the film as a single movie that communication between writers and readers, 2) movies as a communication picture constructed by the director to create a world of stories.
+There are three aspects of politeness in the movie that can be explored; 1) politeness in the film as a single movie that communicates with the audience as movie respondents.
+H.Jucker (2016) considered this case as communication between writers and readers, 2) movies as a communication picture constructed by the director to create a world of stories.